Wethersfield Avenue Baseball Grounds

-The owners of the Atlantic League franchise built stands for the field for the 1896 season.
-The ballpark was located at 831 Wethersfield Avenue, and sat between Roosevelt Street and Plymouth Street.
+For the 1896 season, the Atlantic League team's owners constructed stands for the field.
+The ballpark was situated between Roosevelt Street and Plymouth Street at 831 Wethersfield Avenue.

 The first Atlantic League game in Hartford was played on April 23, 1896, with Hartford defeating New Haven 16-11.
 The final Eastern League game in Hartford was a doubleheader on September 11, 1920.
 Hartford won both games from Waterbury.

-James H. Clarkin become owner of the Hartford club in the early 1900s.
-The Wethersfield Avenue Grounds eventually acquired the secondary name of "Clarkin's Field" in local newspapers.
+In the early 1900s, James H. Clarkin assumed the position as the Hartford Club's owner.
+In local newspapers, "Clarkin's Field" became the secondary name for the Wethersfield Avenue Grounds.

 A new Clarkin Field (II) was built in 1921, to replace the aging Wethersfield Avenue Grounds.
 The last listing of the old ballpark in Hartford city directories is in the 1921 edition.